shanewow/WaitFor.js/README.md

 <script src="js/WaitFor.js"></script>
 ```

-### FruitBowl.js ###
+### Example ###

-This code creates a FruitBowl class that depends on an Apple and a Banana object.
+This code creates a FruitBowl class that depends on an Apple and a Banana object to be instantiated in the DOM first.
+Notice the "WaitFor.these" call in the beginning and the "WaitFor.ready" call at the end.
+That's all you need.

 ```js
 $(document).ready(function(){